-To determine how any previously earned college credits transfer to Hamline, visit hamline.edu/tes.
-Communication with Hamline's registrar's office is encouraged in order to double-check equivalencies; email registrar@hamline.edu.
+To get an idea of how any previously earned college credits transfer to Hamline, visit hamline.edu/tes.
+Communication with Hamline's registrar's office is encouraged in order to double-check equivalencies; email transferarticulation@hamline.edu.

 Associated Colleges of the Twin Cities (ACTC) cross-registration